wongjiahau/random-ideas/lambda-syntax.md

 # Lambda Syntax
-This document is compares the new syntax idea with Javascript syntax.
+This document is compares the new syntax idea with Typescript syntax.

 ## Grammar
 Repitition rules: